wayansudiarta/simulation-in-excel/README.md

 # simulation-in-excel

-Repository for doing simulation in Excel.
+Repository for doing simulations in Excel.